w9n/garden/docs/using-garden/features-and-usage.md

       - go-service
 ```

 Above we're using `npm test` and `npm run integ` for our tests, but they can be anything you'd like.
-The only constraint is that Garden follows the typical Unix exit codes convention: `0` means success, and any non-zero exit codes represent failures.
+The only constraint is that Garden follows the typical Unix exit codes convention: `0` means success, and any non-zero exit codes represent failure.

 ## Advanced features

 For Garden's more advanced features, see the following docs:

-- [Hot Reload](./hot-reload.md), for how to update the files in a container without having to restart it and lose state.
+- [Hot Reload](./hot-reload.md), for how to automatically update files in a running container without having to restart it and lose state.
 - [TLS project](../examples/tls-project.md), for—drumroll!—how to set up TLS with Garden.
 - [Remote sources project](../examples/remote-sources.md), for how to integrate multiple remote and local repositories within the same project.